dheerajbr46/sb_practice/README.md

    - Check the Config Server URL in application.yml
    - Verify `spring.config.import` is set correctly

+3. **Service not registering with Eureka:**
+   - Verify Eureka Server is running at http://localhost:8070
+   - Check `eureka.client.serviceUrl.defaultZone` configuration
+   - Ensure network connectivity between services
+   - Check Eureka dashboard for registered services

+4. **Gateway routing issues:**
+   - Verify Gateway Server is running at http://localhost:8072
+   - Check route configurations in Gateway application
+   - Ensure services are registered with Eureka
+   - Test direct service access first, then via gateway

-3. **Port already in use:**
+5. **Port already in use:**
-   - Check if ports 8081-8084 are available
+   - Check if ports 8070-8084, 3000, 9090, 3100, 12345 are available
    - Stop any existing services using these ports
+   - Use `lsof -i :<port>` on macOS/Linux or `netstat -ano | findstr :<port>` on Windows

-4. **Docker container health check failing:**
+6. **Docker container health check failing:**
    - Check Docker logs: `docker logs <container-name>`
    - Verify database is ready before service starts
    - Increase `start_period` in health check configuration
+   - Check service dependencies and startup order

+7. **Grafana datasource provisioning error:**
+   - Ensure `datasource.yml` is a file, not a directory
+   - Check volume mount paths in docker-compose.yml
+   - Verify file permissions on host machine

+8. **Loki not receiving logs:**
+   - Check Alloy configuration and container logs
+   - Verify Docker socket is mounted correctly
+   - Check Loki gateway is accessible at port 3100
+   - Ensure MinIO is running and healthy

 ## 📝 Development Guidelines